pingcap/tidb/docs/design/2021-09-13-parser-as-submodule-of-tidb.md

 We can not simply remove it.
 Importing pingcap/parser to build applications needs parser.go file, but go lacks build scripts in rust or `postbuild` in nodejs to auto-generate parser.go.

 One solution is to only include the file for the released version.
 But TiDB does not support package semver, `go get xxx/parser` won't simply give a buildable package.
+That will be too frustrating for users.